RomchyFCC/CSS-Practice/README.md

 Quick refresher on CSS Grid, I haven't done all the exercises, because it became pretty tedious, repeating the same thing over and over again.

 ---

+## exercise16

+Solo attempt at the P1xt CSS month challenge - The pyramid.
+Successfull, I just used the clip-part for the shadow.

+---

+## exercise17

+Solo attempt at the P1xt CSS month challenge - Loading.
+Also successfull, fun challenge, much easier than pyramid IMO.

+---